✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 Kota lets you:

-• Delay auto-enrolments for a maximum of three months, with the option to establish automatic postponement for your team.
+Delay auto-enrollments for a maximum of three months, with the option to establish automatic postponement for your team.

-Join Kota to set up affordable and scalable workplace pension arrangements compliant with the UK’s auto-enrolment legislation.
+Join Kota to set up affordable and scalable workplace pension arrangements today!

 Employers must provide employees with all crucial information about the auto-enrolment scheme in writing no later than six weeks after the auto-enrolment duties start date.